hvsarma/hvsarma_old_blog/about.md

 	- 2.5 years experience in agile, start-up environments, wearing 'all sorts of hats'.

-	- Quite some time doing B2B research with a consultancy (in India and Singapore).
+	- Quite some years doing B2B research with a consultancy (in India and Singapore).

 ### Contact me